 The Collaboration Paradox

-The data reveals a surprising pattern: engineers are already using AI for approx. 60% of their working hours – yet they can fully delegate only 0–20% of tasks.
-This discrepancy reveals a fundamental truth about current AI integration.
+The data reveals a surprising pattern: engineers already use AI for roughly 60% of their working hours, yet they can fully delegate only 0–20% of tasks.
+This gap points to a fundamental truth about how AI is being integrated today.

 The Paradox